Dmoolay/Calculate-e-using-OpenMP/README.md

 # Calculate-e-using-OpenMP
-Calculate e using the Carlo-Monte method known as Shaker Salt
+Calculate e using the Monte-Carlo method known as Shaker Salt